Venkathub-python/System-details/README.md

-# System-details
+#Note pad
-Use this simple project to know your system details
+Use this simple project to make your own notepad